 Swedish Network for European Studies in Political Science

-The Swedish Network for European Studies in Political Science welcomes papers that address the politics of the European Union’s internal and/or external relations for its 2018 Spring Conference in Gothenburg.
+The Swedish Network for European Studies in Political Science welcomes papers that address European changes and challenges to democracy for its 2019 Spring Conference in Växjö.
 We also welcome paper and panel proposals that focus on other aspects of European politics, broadly defined.
 The organizers are open to innovative theoretical and methodological contributions from a variety of research traditions, and welcome proposals from individuals at all points of the career trajectory.

 Paper proposal submissions

 To submit a paper proposal, please submit the following, in the order listed below, all in a single Microsoft word file document, by Friday, 18 January 2019:

 1. Applicant’s name, job title, affiliation, and contact information.

 2. Paper title and abstract of no more than 250 words.